-The material used for the SG Dreamz Kids Bike Helmet for Bicycle Cycling, Skateboard, Scooter‘s straps is of high-quality nylon for added comfort and long-lasting.
-The dial fit also allows further adjustment as the kids gets older.
-The head size should be within the measurement of 19-22″ to fit in these helmets.
+The material used for the SG Dreamz Kids Bike Helmet for Bicycle Cycling, Skateboard, Scooter’s straps is of high-quality nylon for added comfort and long-lasting.
+The dial fit also allows further adjustment as the kids get older.
+The head size should be within the measurement of 19.6-22″ to fit in these helmets.

-The fit dial enables adjustments to the straps, either tight or loose, it depends on how snug the kids want it to be; just make sure it stays in place during the ride.
-And also, it has easy-release clips to secure the helmet.
-There are two pads inserted to give additional support on the head.
-The protective gear can fit kids with ages from 3-7 years old.
-Despite the full features, it’s still a lightweight headgear.
+The Tru-Fit and Pinch Guard system enables adjustments to the straps, either tight or loose, it depends on how snug the kids want it to be; just make sure it stays in place during the ride.
+Despite the full features, it’s still lightweight headgear.

 The XJD Kids Bike Helmet guarantees complete protection because of its top-grade materials.
 The ABS outer shell is harder and scratch-resistant.
 The EPS inner shell has shock-absorbing quality, which delays a strong impact from a hard fall.